How Do I Protect My Spouse's Assets in Medicaid Planning?

-Now what about non-income resources?
-For 2020, a spouse in a nursing home is allowed to keep $2,400 or $8,000, depending on income.
-The non-applicant spouse can retain half of any resources owned jointly with the applicant spouse, up to a maximum limit of $128,640.
+What about non-income resources?
+For 2023, a spouse in a nursing home is allowed to keep $2,000.
+The non-applicant spouse can retain half of any resources owned jointly with the applicant spouse up to a maximum limit of $148,620.
 After exemptions, any other resources can be counted towards that limit.
 So what happens if the couple has, for example, $400,000 after exemptions?
 After reserving the maximum allowed for each spouse, they would need to spend down.

 “One way to spend it down is to pay the nursing home, but that’s not usually a very popular way,” Gummer says.
 The better option is to look at each spouse’s needs.
 “Because as long as you can spend the money on the needs of one of the spouses, then you’re in good shape,” he says.

 Pennsylvania Medicaid law also provides for what is called the Community Spouse Resource Allowance.
-Under this rule, if a couple’s joint assets are $25,728 or less, then the non-applicant spouse can retain 100% of those assets.
+Under this rule, if a couple’s joint assets are $29,742 or less, then the non-applicant spouse can retain 100 percent of those assets.
 Again, this is to ensure the non-applicant spouse is not left impoverished and unable to provide for themselves just because the applicant spouse needs help paying for nursing home care.

 An Attorney is an Important Piece of the Puzzle